BarCampIreland/barcampcork/content/sponsors/index.markdown

 url: /sponsors/
 ---

-**BarCamp Cork IV is a free event due to our very kind sponsors and supporters**
+**BarCamp Cork was a free event due to the very kind sponsors and supporters including:**

 [Microsoft Ireland](http://www.microsoft.com/ireland/)